Updated: Jun 24, 2022

-A good product sells, but a good product backed by valuable content makes the sale skyrocket.
+A good product sells, but a good product backed by valuable content makes sales skyrocket.

 Writing about everything you know about the Fintech business won't make you an expert for your end consumers.
 If at all, they might end up feeling confused.
 When creating a content strategy, make sure you pick 3-5 topics, which are yet to be explored or are related to your offering and of value to your end audience.

-This not only will help you stand out but will also help you in ranking high on Google (don’t forget to use relevant keywords) and turn your prospects into customers.
+This not only will help you stand out but will also help you rank high on Google (don’t forget to use relevant keywords) and turn your prospects into customers.